surbhi18/personal-website/content/authors/admin/_index.md

 I am a postdoctoral researcher at Microsoft Research NYC in the Machine Learning group.
 Previously, I obtained my Ph.D. in the Computer Science department at the University of Texas at Austin advised by Adam Klivans.
 Prior to that, I received my Bachelors degree from Indian Institute of Technology (IIT) Delhi majoring in Computer Science and Engineering.

 My research interests lie at the intersection of theory and machine learning.
-I am particularly excited about building theoretical foundations of deep learning.
+I am particularly excited about building theoretical foundations for modern machine learning methods.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.